-Methodist Action on Poverty and Justice MAPJ (SO1004) exists to promote the work of the Methodist Church in support of people affected by poverty and disadvantage.
+Methodist Action on Poverty and Justice (MAPJ) exists to promote the work of the Methodist Church in support of people affected by poverty and disadvantage (see SO 1004).

-A review of the MAPJ programme was presented to the Methodist Conference in 2016: Mission Alongside the Poor in the 21st Century and further information about the programme can be found in the report.
+A review of the MAPJ programme was presented to the Methodist Conference in 2016: Mission Alongside the Poor in the 21st Century.